 From the raw data, Capo calculates:

-You can also browse previous seasons using the year dropdown — so you can look back at who won in 2024 or any earlier year.
+You can browse previous seasons using the year dropdown on the Season tab, and previous half-seasons using the period dropdown on the Half Season tab — so you can look back at who won the first half or any earlier year.

 Tip